Lukamanvelidze/Robocup-project/README.md

+## this file is meant for group memebers, final presentable version of the project can be found on the main branch

 ## audio Processing + Whisper Speech Recognition

  captures microphone audio from the NAO robot, processes it using [OpenAI's Whisper](https://github.com/openai/whisper) speech-to-text model, and returns a list of recognized words.